 The Bird Strike Story

-The movie “Sully”, starring Tom Hanks and directed by Clint Eastwood, opened in theaters around the country and was a box office leader, bringing in over $200 million during its first month in theaters.
+The movie “Sully”, starring Tom Hanks and directed by Clint Eastwood, opened in theaters around the country and was a box office leader, bringing in $250 million during its first month in theaters.

 “Sully” tells the story of the January, 2009 emergency water landing of US Airways Flight 1549, the result of multiple severe bird strikes.
 Incredibly, all 155 passengers were safely evacuated from the aircraft, thus becoming known as the “Miracle on the Hudson”.
 The “Sully” release coincides with higher-than-ever mainstream media coverage of airline bird strikes during 2016.